progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--Now, modify that file a little, and see what happens:-->

-Als nächste ändern wir die Datei ein bißchen, um zu sehen, was passiert:
+Als nächste ändern wir die Datei ein bisschen, um zu sehen, was passiert:

 	$ echo '# testing' >> repo.rb
 	$ git commit -am 'modified repo a bit'